Click here for GSSA OFFICE BEARERS AND STAFF

 The Council for Geoscience and the GSSA are responsible for the dissemination of information related to geology and related earth sciences in southern Africa.
 This information includes news of individuals and organisations in the profession, relevant events that affect geologists and other interested individuals, and earth sciences papers with an emphasis on Africa or topics which may impact African geology.
 Scientific papers are published in the South African Journal of Geology, which ensures that peer reviewed papers of international standard relevant to southern African earth sciences are published.
-The journal’s impact factor has improved steadily over the years and it is now ranked as number 21 out of 42 international earth science journals.
+The journal’s impact factor has improved steadily over the years and it is now ranked as number 21 out of 42 international ventolin order online earth science journals.
 General news and information are disseminated through the Society’s quarterly Geobulletin and in regular newsletters.
 A number of consultants, earth science service providers, and equipment suppliers with strong local knowledge and extensive experience in Africa routinely advertise in Geobulletin.
 In addition, the GSSA supports publication of scientific and general interest books and review papers through its communications arm.

 An online recording scheme for a Continuing Professional Development Programme (CDP) has been developed by the GSSA.
 It is in line with the SACNASP brief to support geology professionals to continue to grow in their field of expertise.
 This online scheme is still being tested and should be fully operational in 2015.